 The walls of this room were already painted in Chantilly Lace when we moved to this house back in 2014!

-Unlike all the other rooms, this was literally the only space we chose to leave as is.
+This room was literally the only space we chose to leave as is.

 That has to mean something, right?

 After a little investigating, I was able to confirm this color and match it with the extra paint cans in our basement left by the previous owner.

 As I mentioned above, this bedroom is our guest bedroom.